luttje/ispconfig-tailwind-theme/README.md

 ## 🔎 About ISPConfig themes

 All template files inside ISPConfig should be copied to the `templates/` directory in this theme.
 From there we can modify the files to our liking.
 ISPConfig will override the default templates with the ones in our theme.

+Because the `.tpl` template isn't very friendly for our IDEs, we use a Liquid-like templating language we call `Liquidish`.
+[Read more about Liquidish here](./docs/liquidish.md).